Postgraduate Virtual Open Day 18 July 2018

 - ECOM111 Advanced Topics in Financial Economics

-During Semester 2 and the Summer Recess students complete a 90-credit dissertation (approximately 15,000 words) under the supervision of a member of academic staff.
+During Semester 2 and the Summer term students complete a 90-credit dissertation (approximately 15,000 words) under the supervision of a member of academic staff.
 The dissertation is submitted in August of the year following entry to the programme, and can form the basis of later doctoral work.

 In total students earn 60+30+90=180 credits over the course of the MRes programme.

 Students admitted to the MRes Finance programme will normally have achieved high marks on a postgraduate degree in finance or a related field comparable to the School’s MSc Finance and Econometrics in terms of content and quality.
 In particular, they should have a thorough knowledge of financial economics and econometrics at the MSc level.
 A good knowledge of topics in mathematics and statistical theory relevant to finance (including univariate and multivariate calculus, constrained optimization, linear algebra, and probability theory) is also essential.

 Please note that applicants to the PhD programme are automatically re-routed to the MRes Economics or MRes Finance (as appropriate) unless they already hold a comparable post-MSc qualification.